Vihaan3/knowledge-garden/content/Personal Knowledge Management/Meta-Learning.md

 tags:
   - meta-thinking/meta-learning
   - education
+  - best
 ---
 Because you'll probably spend large amounts of your life learning, it's really useful to know how to learn efficiently and effectively.
 ##### On learning
 Some tips to learning:
 - Meta tip: Be patient.
 If you care about learning this particular subject well (which you probably will for only a few subjects), be willing to spend a little bit extra time.
+- Focus on intuition.
+It's *much* easier to remember things if you have a feel for the how and the why.
 - Use multiple resources (and preferably multiple mediums).
 I like to think of it as encoding knowledge in multiple ways.
 	- Example: When learning about how *basic* neural networks work, you might watch [3b1b's explanation](https://youtu.be/aircAruvnKk), [Jeremy Howard's explanation](https://course.fast.ai/Lessons/lesson3.html), play with notebooks that [explain](https://www.kaggle.com/code/jhoward/how-does-a-neural-net-really-work) and [build](https://www.kaggle.com/code/jhoward/linear-model-and-neural-net-from-scratch) neural nets, and read [another explanation](https://github.com/fastai/fastbook/blob/master/04_mnist_basics.ipynb)
 - Use Spaced Repetition Systems to retain your knowledge (see next section)

 ##### Using Spaced Repetition Systems

+**Meta-Tip:** Use your SRS system to help you recall the intuition that you've hopefully learned.

 When learning with SRS systems, there's 3 types of cards that I often create.
 1. Building block card: "What is a dictionary in Python?"